-The practice is rated as requires improvement for being well-led.
+The practice is rated as good for being well-led.

-- The practice had a clear vision and strategy to deliver high quality care and promote good outcomes for patients. - Governance arrangements were not always effectively implemented. - There was a clear leadership structure and staff felt supported by management.
-The practice had a number of policies and procedures to govern activity and held regular governance meetings.
+- The practice had a clear vision and strategy to deliver high quality care and promote good outcomes for patients. - There was an overarching governance framework which supported the delivery of the strategy and good quality care.
+This included arrangements to monitor and improve quality and identify risk. - There was a clear leadership structure and staff felt supported by management. - The practice had a number of policies and procedures to govern activity and held regular governance meetings.
+However, the practice was unable to demonstrate they had an effective system to keep these documents up to date.